Skip to main content

 // Bob's client

-const received = await bob.useDelegation(aliceToBobPortable);
+const access = await bob.useDelegation(aliceToBobPortable);

-// Bob can now read Alice's documents
+// Bob can now read and write to Alice's documents

-const files = await bob.kv.list('documents/', {
+const files = await access.kv.list('documents/');

 });